-Storytelling from the Air: Drone Videography Workshop
+Storytelling From The Air: Drone Videography

 Aerial videos produced by chartering helicopters or planes are being replaced by unmanned aerial vehicles (UAVs) or drones.
 We’re seeing a growth in popularity among news organizations, the film industry and companies using drones to capture compelling video for their storytelling.
 These cinematic techniques are becoming more mainstream, increasing the demand among audiences and producers for aerial video content.
 It’s now more cost effective than ever before; it’s safe and provides a simple way to boost production value.
 The opportunities for licensed experienced drone pilots are increasing.

 Join us for a 3-day workshop on video storytelling with drone footage, and to learn what is required to become a certified commercial drone videographer.
 Drone equipment is included for your use during the workshop.

 - Identify how UAVs enhance video storytelling and the added value to the story.

 - Learn the key safety, legal and ethical issues surrounding drone use by media professionals.

 - Learn best practices and workflow before, during, and post-flight.

 - Understanding licensing and certification with the FAA, and drone registration requirements in the United States.